-There is strong evidence that obesity may be associated with an increased risk of a wide range of cancer types including liver, colorectal, gastro-esophageal, gastric, thyroid, bladder, kidney, pancreatic, ovarian, lung, breast, endometrial and gallbladder cancers.
+There is strong evidence that obesity/excess weight gain may be associated with an increased risk of a wide range of cancer types including liver, colorectal, gastro-esophageal, gastric, thyroid, bladder, kidney, pancreatic, ovarian, lung, breast, endometrial and gallbladder cancers.
 Obesity/overweight is characterized by chronic low-grade inflammation and insulin resistance, which links it to cancer.
 Use a BMI calculator to constantly monitor your body-mass index (BMI) and ensure that you maintain a healthy weight by following a diet containing whole grains, fruits, vegetables and beans, and doing regular exercises.

 Obesity/Over-weight and Body Mass Index (BMI)

 Obesity/overweight was once considered as a main health issue found in the high-income countries, however, recently the number of such cases in the urban areas of both low-income and middle-income countries has also tremendously increased.
 The main reason for obesity and overweight in many people is that they eat more calories than they burn through activity.
 When the amount of calorie intake is the same as the amount of calories burnt, a steady weight is maintained.

 There are several factors which contribute to overweight and obesity.

 Some of these are: